Navigating and Selecting in Dialog Boxes Using a Keyboard

 In addition to the above shortcuts, when working in the Open, Save or Save As dialog boxes, there are other shortcuts that can be used (particularly for navigation):

-- Press Control + O to display the Open dialog box.
+- Press Ctrl + O to display the Open dialog box.

-- Press Control + S to display the Save dialog box (if saving for the first time).
+- Press Ctrl + S to display the Save dialog box (if saving for the first time).

 - Press F12 to display the Save As dialog box.